odxscholars/LBYArchx86toC/README.md

 _Table 2.
 Terminal Output of the correctness of the x86 and C kernels_

-Given a vector with random input and a fixed size, we perform tests on both the C and x86 kernels to compare their outputs.
+Given a random vector size and input, we perform tests on both the C and x86 kernels to compare their outputs.
 After conducting a total of 30 tests, where the equality check consistently passes, we conclude that the output from the x86 kernel is correct.